Welcome to the Rocky Mountain Chapter of

 Andes Rugby Team Crash Recalled 50 Years Later

 The Andes crash of Uruguayan Air Force Flight 571 happened exactly 50 years ago on October 13, 1972.
 A rugby team heading to Chile crashed straight into an Andean peak at 14,200 feet.
-Sixteen of the 45 passengers survived 72 days trapped on a glacier, isolated from civilization and having to resort to eating the bodies […] Explore more…
+Sixteen of the 45 passengers survived 72 days trapped on a glacier, isolated from civilization and having to resort to eating the bodies of the dead to survive, drying human flesh on the fuselage in the high altitude sun.
+In those 72 days, they endured extremely cold temperatures, avalanches, starvation and dehydration and ultimately two of them climbed out of the Andes to bring helicopters to rescue the… Explore more…

 -